FaMori/NeuralTFR/README.md

 # NeuralTFR

-**WORKING IN PROGRESS**

-Reproducibility code for the paper **"NeuralTFR: A neural ensemble approach to global Total Fertility Rate forecasting"** (Ciganda et al).
-The repository ships the model, the harmonized dataset, the scripts that produce every figure and metric in the manuscript, and an interactive visualizer.
+Reproducibility code for the paper **"NeuralTFR: A neural ensemble approach to global Total Fertility Rate forecasting"**.
+The repository includes the forecasting model, harmonized data, evaluation and forecast outputs, manuscript PDF, and an interactive visualizer.

-NeuralTFR is an **encoder-decoder GRU ensemble** trained with a multi-quantile loss to forecast country-level TFR series.
-It is evaluated against a holdout period and benchmarked against established projections (WPP, WCDE, bayesTFR).
+NeuralTFR is an **encoder-decoder GRU ensemble** trained with a multi-quantile loss to forecast country-level Total Fertility Rate (TFR) series.
+It is evaluated against a historical holdout period and benchmarked against established projections (WPP, WCDE, bayesTFR) and a naive-drift baseline.

 ---